MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-view-extension.md

 ---

-# How to extend existing POS views to add Custom column and App bar button
+# How to extend existing POS views to add custom columns and app bar buttons

 This topic explains how you can extend existing POS views such as the Customer Add edit screen.
 This topic applies to Dynamics 365 for Finance and Operations, Enterprise edition and Dynamics 365 for Retail with platform update 8 and Retail App update 4 hotfix.